 Registered participants will be sent maps and information about each of the various segments along with a hiking log for tracking progress.

 To receive more information about the Glacial Drifters Hiking Award Program, download the program brochure [PDF] or contact Patti Herman (608-592-5666; firstname.lastname@example.org) or Bob Lange (608-356-2427; email@example.com).

 Bill Welch received the Spirit Stick Award at the Ice Age Trail Alliance Annual Meeting.
 Learn more [PDF] about this prestigious award and Bill’s involvement with the Trail.

 Each year we vote on one or two individuals who have gone above and beyond through their volunteering.
-This year, we are pleased to announce that Ken and Julie Richardson are the recipients of the prestigious “In the Mud” Award for their commitments to support and protect the Ice Age Trail.
-Read more [PDF] about Ken and Julie’s contributions to the Trail.
+The 2016 award goes to two deserving individuals, Jim and Amy Onofrey.
+Learn more [PDF] about their immense contribution to our chapter and the Ice Age Trail.

 Volunteer With Us

 We rely heavily on volunteers to maintain the Ice Age Trail and report any trail issues so they can be addressed quickly.
 Any signs of vandalism should especially be reported immediately so we can increase our presence in any vulnerable areas.
 If you have a problem to report, please email firstname.lastname@example.org.

 With close to 10 miles of Trail that need to be mowed several times during the spring, summer, and fall months, we can always use some extra help with mowing duties.
 We supply the equipment, including the trailer, but a vehicle with a hitch is necessary.
 If you think you may enjoy running a brush mower and have a few hours to spare, please consider this volunteer opportunity.
 The time commitment depends on the weather and how much rainfall we experience.
 Training is provided.